liuggio/liuggio.github.com/_posts/2013-01-05-phpunit-vs-phpspec-theory-on-behaviour-driven-development.md

 **Q:** When I should use PHPUnit and when to use PHPSpec?

-**A:** There isn't a better way between the two, depending on how you want to approach the problem, if you want to follow the behavior or a unit test the code.
+**A:** There isn't a better way between the two, depending on how you want to approach the problem, if you want to follow the behaviour or a unit test the code.

 **Q:** With PHPUnit I could do the same things you write about PHPSpec